-Why You Should Use a Business Loan to Pay Your Taxes
+3 Reasons You Should Use a Small Business Loan to Pay Taxes

-Many alternative lenders offer business loans that can be used to cover your tax liability and at a far lower cost.
-And unlike interest accrued on outstanding tax debt, interest on loan payments can sometimes be taken as deductions on your next tax bill.
+Many alternative lenders offer small business loans that can be used to cover your tax liability and at a far lower cost.
+Plus, unlike interest accrued on outstanding tax debt, interest on loan payments can sometimes be taken as deductions on your next tax bill.

 A tax lien can have far-reaching implications for your business.
-It can affect everything from selling your business to obtaining credit.
+It can affect everything from selling your business to obtaining a business credit card.
 That is because the government will have first dibs on your firm’s assets if you default, which makes lending you money a much bigger risk.

-If there is a tax lien on your business, you may not be able to obtain a business loan through a bank.
+If there is a tax lien on your business, you may not be able to obtain business financing through a bank.
 You may, however, be able to borrow from alternative lenders that may be more willing to work with special situations.

 If your business doesn’t have the funds to pay its tax bill, there are options other than defaulting.
 The nuclear option comes with far-reaching consequences, including damage to personal and business credit.
 Even if you decide to keep your business running, it may be crippled by the effects of your bankruptcy.